Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Full posterior example and multimodal structure

 \section{Full posterior example and multimodal structure}

 In the main text, we focused on the four parameters most relevant to the dipole-radiation test, i.e. $\mathcal{M}$, $q$, $e_{0.01 \, \mathrm{Hz}}$, and $b$.
 Here we present the full posterior distributions for the $e_{0.01 \, \mathrm{Hz}}=0.1$ injection in Fig.~\ref{pe_full}.
 The most prominent nontrivial structure appears in the LISA-only analysis, where multiple posterior peaks emerge.
 These peaks are arranged mainly along the degeneracy direction involving $\mathcal{M}$, $e_{0.01 \, \mathrm{Hz}}$, and $b$, providing a more explicit illustration of the correlation structure discussed in the main text.
 The weaker bound on $b$ in the LISA-only configuration is therefore associated with multiple competing solutions in the full parameter space.
+The TianQin-only posterior is dominated by the main peak, but weak traces of secondary support can still be seen in the samples.
+These secondary peaks are suppressed in the combined TianQin+LISA analysis, indicating that the network helps break the degeneracies responsible for the multimodal structure.

 Apart from the parameters highlighted in the main text, the remaining dimensions are generally dominated by the ground-informed priors.
 Small residual shifts relative to the injected values mainly reflect the limited additional information provided by the space-based likelihood in those directions, together with fluctuations from the Gaussian noise realization.
 Constraints on declination angle $\delta$ show modest differences among detectors because of their different orbital configurations.
 These secondary variations do not affect the main conclusion of this work that the dominant nontrivial structure is the coupled degeneracy among $\mathcal{M}$, $e_{0.01 \, \mathrm{Hz}}$, and $b$.